ohsu-qin/qiprofile/app/partials/help/volume-display.md

 This page displays the 3D MR image volume and PK modeling color maps.

-Rotate the image about its three axes by clicking and dragging on the image.
+Rotate the image about its three axes by clicking and dragging on the volume.
 Zoom in or out using your mouse scrollwheel or with touchpad pinching gestures.

-The buttons above the image at left let you display a map of PK modeling results over the 3D image.
+The buttons above the image at left let you display a map of PK modeling results over the 3D volume.
 Color maps are turned off when the image is initially loaded.
 The following overlay options may be included:

 * &Delta;K<sub>trans</sub>: the measure of the shutter speed effect on